 New claims for tax credits

-Universal credit (UC) is replacing tax credits.
-UC is now available in all areas of the UK and HMRC say it is no longer possible to make brand new tax credit claims.
+Universal credit is replacing both working tax credit and child tax credit.
+Now that universal credit is available in all areas of the UK, HMRC say it is no longer possible to make brand new tax credit claims and most people need to claim universal credit or pension credit instead.
 The only exception to this is for certain people who are granted refugee status.
-Instead most people will need to claim UC.
-People who have reached their state pension credit qualifying age will be expected to claim pension credit for support, which now also includes elements for children, instead.
-Most people who are part of a mixed age couple are only able to claim UC, although there is one exception to this.
+Currently people who have reached their state pension credit qualifying age are generally expected to claim pension credit for support, which now also includes elements for children.
+Most people who are part of a mixed age couple are only able to claim universal credit, although there is one exception to this.

-⚠️ If you already get working tax credit and want to claim child tax credit or vice versa, this does not count as a brand new claim and you will not need to claim universal credit.
+If you already get working tax credit and want to claim child tax credit or vice versa, this does not count as a brand new claim and you will not need to claim universal credit.
 You can simply phone the tax credit helpline on 0345 300 3900 or report the change via your Personal Tax Account.
-If you already claim tax credits, you can continue to renew your claim in the usual way.
+If you already claim tax credits, you can continue to renew your claim in the usual way until you move to universal credit.

-There are some basic conditions that you need to meet to qualify for both working tax credit (WTC) and child tax credit (CTC).
+There are some basic conditions that apply to both working tax credit and child tax credit.
 These are age, residency and immigration conditions.
+To qualify, you must:

-- You have to be aged at least 16 years old (although some people will need to be older to claim WTC).
+• be aged at least 16 years old (although some people will need to be older to claim working tax credit).

-- You must be ‘in the UK’.
-For WTC this means you must be present and ordinarily resident in the UK.
+• be ‘in the UK’.
+For working tax credit this means you must be present and ordinarily resident in the UK.
 For child tax credit you must be present, ordinarily resident and have a right to reside.
-You can find out more about the residence conditions on the GOV.UK website.
+There is more about the residence conditions on the GOV.UK website.

 If you are married or in a civil partnership, then both you and your partner must claim together in a joint claim, even if you are temporarily living apart.
 You must also make a joint claim if you are living with someone as if you were married or civil partners.
 You are jointly responsible for the claim.